Recreational Therapy Undergraduate Certificate

 • Completion of a bachelor’s degree or higher with concentration in recreational

-therapy/therapeutic recreation, that included completion of a minimum of 18 credits of
+therapy/therapeutic recreation, that included completion of a minimum of 18 credits of RT/TR coursework in addition to specific support coursework.

-**Students who graduated from the Rehabilitation Track from the Rehab and RT degree
+**Students who graduated from the Rehabilitation Track from the Rehab and RT degree at FIU are eligible for this track.

 Classes:

-• LEI 4940: Fieldwork in Recreational Therapy (6 credits)
+• LEI 4940: Fieldwork in Rehabilitation & Recreational Therapy (6 credits)

-• LEI 4941: Recreational Therapy Internship (12 credits
+• LEI 4941: Recreational Therapy Internship (12 credits)

 Admission Requirement